-1. Maintain and enhance high-quality neighbourhood character.
-Ensure high quality commercial and residential development which respects the community character, privacy, natural and open spaces, and enhances the neighbourhood.

-- 2. Build up tourism recreation uses.
+- 1. Maintain and enhance high-quality neighbourhood character.
+Ensure high quality commercial and residential development which respects the community character, privacy, natural and open spaces, and enhances the neighbourhood. - 2.
+Build up tourism recreation uses.
 Support business opportunities for Bridal Falls which build upon and enhance existing tourist recreation infrastructure. - 3.
-Expand parks, trails, and open spaces.
-Provide accessible outdoor recreation opportunities which connect residents and visitors to existing park and open space sites. - 4.
+Expanded parks, trails, and open spaces.
+Provide outdoor recreation opportunities which connect residents and visitors to existing park and open space sites. - 4.
 Ensure safe development.
 Avoid development in hazardous locations. - 5.
-Ensure high quality community services.
+High quality community services.
 Facilitate development which is serviced by high quality, well managed services for drinking water, transportation networks and wastewater treatment. - 6.
 Preserve the environment.
-Protect the natural environment by ensuring development is well managed and designed to work with the land to ensure vegetation, trees, and riparian areas which provide aquatic and terrestrial habitat is preserved and the integrity of the community's air and water resources are maintained. - 7.
-Protect and enhance agriculture.
-Encourage a productive and viable agricultural community by supporting farm diversity with value added options and avoiding conflict with neighbouring land uses.
+Protect the natural environment by ensuring development is well managed and designed to work with the land to ensure vegetation, trees, and riparian areas which provide aquatic and terrestrial habitat is preserved. - 7.
+Protect agriculture.
+Encourage a productive and viable agricultural community by providing flexible land use options and avoiding conflict with neighbouring land uses.